 The transcription of a mirror-image gene into L-RNA, as well as reverse transcription of L-RNA into L-DNA by synthetic D-polymerases, based on designed mutants of Dpo4, have been demonstrated.
 The efficient mirror-image transcription system may enable enzymatic preparation of L-RNA molecules to further enable clinical applications of nuclease-resistant aptamer biosensors and drugs or studies on mirror-image or cross-chiral ribozymes and aptamers.
-The enzymatically transcribed L-SS rRNA shown in this study could be used as one component in a future effort to assemble a mirror-image life
+The enzymatically transcribed L-5S rRNA shown in this study could be used as one component in a future effort to assemble a mirror-image ribosome, a step toward the realization of mirror-image life